-We will divide the 1981 murals into three pages.
+We will divide the 1981 murals into three themes, illustrated across two pages.
 This division by itself is meant to give an impression of the magnitude of the energy that went into mural painting at the time.
 The three main themes are (1) the prison protests, that is, the blanket protest and the (second) hunger strike (shown on this page), (2) other aspects of British oppression and Irish aspiration, the causes and goals of the struggle (shown on this page) and (3) the armed struggle – see Visual History 04.

 This division is artificial and merely done for the sake of pages of roughly equal length.
 In reality, the hunger strike was often joined by support for the armed struggle, and/or by one or more of the reasons for the taking up of arms.
 Hence we find various themes in a single mural or adjacent to one another.
 For example, in the image just below we have both “Victory to the Armagh women” and “Provisional IRA”.
 The prison protests were undertaken by members of the IRA and INLA and graffiti and murals often expressed support for both forms of struggle.

 And in this image too we see both “Provos” and “Victory to the hunger strikers”, as well as an earlier circus mural intended to brighten up a desolate area (the rear of Rossville flats in Derry) – see Visual History 10 for some discussion of this initiative.